The Script: 2012–2014: #3

 The band's third album was titled #3.
 It was released in the UK on 10 September 2012 and in the United States on 9 October 2012.
 "Hall of Fame" was the lead single, which debuted on radio on 23 July 2012.
 It was recorded in Los Angeles, Studio 3, and released on iTunes on 21 August 2012.
 The single features will.i.am, whom Danny works alongside on The Voice UK.
 The song became their most successful to date, being certified 5× Platinum in Australia, Platinum in Italy, 2× Platinum in New Zealand, 6× Platinum in Norway, 2× Platinum in Sweden and 2× Platinum in the US.
 The song also peaked at number 1 in the UK, Scotland, Ireland, Europe and Austria, and charted in over 30 countries.
 It is their highest-charting single to date worldwide.

 Other singles include "Six Degrees of Separation" and "If You Could See Me Now", a tribute to O'Donoghue's father and Sheehan's parents.
 On 16 September 2012, the Script achieved their first UK number one for a period of two weeks with their single "Hall of Fame" in its second week after being released.

 On 5 October 2012, the Script kicked off the Major League Baseball Postseason by playing a free concert at the MLB Fan Cave in New York City.
 The Script was nominated for Best International band at the 2013 BRIT Awards.

-On 5 September 2012, the Script embarked on a headlining concert tour to promote the album, known as the #3 World Tour.
-The tour spanned over 11 months and included shows in Europe, North America, Asia, and Australia, ending in August 2013.
-The band also went on tour with OneRepublic for their Native Summer Tour to promote the album, during the summer of 2014.

 The Script recorded a song for Mrs. Brown's Boys D'Movie called Hail, Rain or Sunshine.